Tag Archives: disavowal

 1. Wuqoof applies to a person in your walayah who does something ambiguous.
 It does not apply to those in your bara’ah—there is no wuqoof for them.

 2. Wuqoof is temporary, lasting only until the individual’s status becomes clear.
+This is for the living.

-3. We do not declare walayah based on a single good deed.
+4. We do not declare walayah based on a single good deed.
 However, we do declare bara’ah based on a single sin—after presenting the evidence to the person, calling them to repentance (istitaba), and declaring bara’ah if they persist.

 Types of Wuqoof